unibas-gravis/GiNGR/README.md

 ## Implementation of existing algorithms
 In the GiNGR code base, the basic implementations of existing algorithms can also be found for comparison.
-The algoriths are found under `gingr/other/algorithms`
+The algorithms are found under `gingr/other/algorithms`
 ### CPD: Coherent Point Drift (only Naïve version)
 Implementation of the CPD algorithm from https://arxiv.org/pdf/0905.2635.pdf
 ### BCPD: Bayesian Coherent Point Drift (only Naïve version)